You can contact us as follows:

 6. Processing by Third Parties and Abroad

 Within the purpose agreed herein, we may have personal data processed by our group entities or third parties.
 Such third parties are the acquiring partner, the merchant, marketing and market research companies, companies that operate our information technology (outsourcing partners), financial service providers, debt collection companies, or attorneys and government bodies.
+We carefully select any third party that we engage to process your personal data.
+This third party is obligated to take appropriate security measures to guarantee the confidentiality and security of your personal data.

-We or the third parties may process the personal data abroad, i.e. in European or non-European countries.
-We represent that the third parties will only use the personal data according to the law and exclusively in the interest of OPG.
+We or the third parties may process personal data abroad, i.e. in European or non-European countries.
+We represent that the third parties will only use personal data according to the law and exclusively in the interest of OPG.
 These necessary contractual guarantees provided by the third parties are based on the standards of the European Commission (also recognised in Switzerland).
 You have the right to inspect the guarantees in these contracts (or parts thereof).

 We have mandated the following third parties to process your personal data: